TurkServer/docs/_pages/quickStart.md

     > `git clone https://github.com/HarvardEconCS/turkserver-meteor.git packages/turkserver` (Please note: Using GitHub has the install source is temporary until it's published as a Meteor package)

-    > `meteor add mizzao:turkserver` (Please note: If you are using Windows Command Prompt, you might not get notified in real time, you can simple press any key during this step or use Windows Powershell instead.)
+    > `meteor add mizzao:turkserver` (Please note: If you are using Windows Command Prompt, you might not get notified in real time, you can simply press any key during this step or use Windows Powershell instead.)

 3. Create settings file